-The Marines were told there were no wrong answers, and given five minutes to think and write.
-Afterwards their answers were read aloud so others could hear their peers’ choices.
+The Marines were told there were no wrong answers and given five minutes to think and write.
+Afterward their answers were read aloud so others could hear their peers’ choices.
 Several wished to change their answers after the discussion.

 The difference is most people will never find themselves trapped on a desert island.
 Most will never be in a gunfight.
 Most will never need the tourniquet they keep handy.
 And knowing how to make a tourniquet is arguably more important than having one handy.
 Knowing how to build a house is better than having one waiting for you on the island.
 The skill to build a fire from natural materials is better than a fire starter you can lose.

 So we pose the question to you, the reader.
 What three items would you choose?
 Why would you pick them?
 In a clear cut, Tom Hanks talking to a volleyball “castaway” type situation, what would you want to help you survive?
-Would you rather have a tarp, or a teammate?
-Would you rather have the tools, or the knowledge how to make them?
+Would you rather have a tarp or a teammate?
+Would you rather have the tools or the knowledge of how to make them?

 Like what you read here?
 Consider backing us on Patreon.